-Plaza del Charco of Puerto de la Cruz is really different.
+Plaza del Charco de los camarones alias shrimps the main town square of Puerto de la Cruz carries a peculiar name.

-It's anything else than laid back during its its many celebrations, when music can get quite loud there until the wee hours of the morning.
+This square became the hub of town and is anything else than laid back.
+Something seems to happen always.
+Also, celebration music can get quite loud in this spot until the wee hours of the morning.

-This town square that may be 5000 square meters in size is part of the pedestrian hub.
+The square's size may be 5000 square meters that are part of the pedestrian hub.

-Pride of India trees from Cuba that look older than 100 years where added to many endemic Phoenix Palms.
-All this turns the square into a semi shaded oasis.
+Centenarian Pride of India trees from Cuba and many endemic Phoenix Palms turn the square into a semi shaded oasis.
 The sun above and between them makes a sport of it to still manage to warm the people on the benches below.

 This Puerto town yard by its little harbor is totally unlike squares of the world built for big showy military parades.

 On normal days, nobody by this Plaza that evolves around a fountain seems to be in a rush.

 No noisy railway and underground stations are there.
 A couple of buses are passing on its border.
 Taxi drivers wait there calmly to be of service.
 There are some other vehicles.

 They drive slowly to the Muelle parking or circle around the hub.
 That's as bad as it gets.